-● Book Jacket / Cover: Often, a book’s cover will contain artwork that is worthy of comment.
+Book Jacket / Cover: Often, a book’s cover will contain artwork that is worthy of comment.
 It may contain interesting details related to the text that contribute to, or detract from, the work as a whole.

 ● Structure: The book’s structure will often be heavily informed by the genre it is in.
 Have students exam how the book is organized prior to writing their review.
 Does it contain a preface from a guest editor, for example?
 Is it written in sections or chapters?
 Does it contain a table of contents, index, glossary etc?
 While all these details may not make it into the review itself, taking a look at how the book is structured may reveal some interesting aspects.

 ● Publisher and Price: A book review will usually contain details of who publishes the book and its cost.
 A review will often provide details of where the book is available too.

 As students read and engage with the work they will review, they will develop a sense of the shape their review will take.
 This will begin with the summary.
 Encourage students to take notes during the reading of the work that will help them in writing the summary that will form an essential part of their review.
 Aspects of the book they may wish to take notes on in a work of fiction may include:

 ● Characters: Who are the main characters?
 What are their motivations?
 Are they convincingly drawn?
-Or they empathetic characters?
+Or are they empathetic characters?

 ● Themes: What are the main themes of the work?
 Are there recurring motifs in the work?
 Is the exploration of the themes deep or surface only?